dome9/cloud-bots-gcp/README.md

       - [Log Collection for Troubleshooting](#log-collection-for-troubleshooting)

-## What are Dome9 CloudBots?
+## What are CloudGuard CloudBots?

-Dome9 CloudBots are an autoremediation solution for GCP, built on top of the CloudGuard Dome9 Continuous Compliance capabilities.
+CloudGuard CloudBots are an autoremediation solution for GCP, built on top of the CloudGuard CloudGuard Continuous Compliance capabilities.

 They can also be used standalone, without Dome9, to remedy issues in AWS and Azure accounts.
 Details are included how to configure and trigger